-Award-winning presenter for BBC World News.
+Award-winning news anchor and correspondent.
+Host of BBC World News.

 Yalda Hakim is an award-winning anchor, foreign journalist and BBC World News presenter and correspondent.